Reviews You Can Rely On

 Our Verdict

 The Arc'teryx Alpha SV is tried and true body armor for mountain climbers, earning our accolades as the most durable hardshell jacket on the market.
 Boasting a near perfect blend of features, complete weather protection, and a solid fit for athletic motion, this jacket has all the features you'll need for a day of skiing or alpine climbing.
 That said, it is likely too heavy and expensive for most users.
 This jacket makes a great companion for the ski area, and might be worth the price if you use it as a daily driver for skiing and 4-season alpine climbing.
 However, if you want the peace of mind that comes with one of the toughest jackets available, you'll have to pony up a small fortune.
 We think it's worth the investment for the most serious outdoors enthusiasts.
-To see how the Alpha SV compares to the rest, check out our review of the best hardshell jackets.
+To see how the Alpha SV compares to the rest, check out our review of hardshell jackets.

 REASONS TO BUY